-Are you interested in studying for the new Level 3 T Level in Digital Production, Design and Development but not sure you are quite ready yet?
+Are you interested in studying for one of the new Level 3 T Levels in Digital Production, Design and Development or in Digital Support - but not quite sure you are ready?

 Do you learn better in a predominantly classroom/workshop-based environment?

-The aim of the T Level Transition programme is to prepare you to progress to and succeed on your chosen T Level.
+The aim of the T Level Transition Foundation programme is to prepare you to progress to and succeed on your chosen T Level route.

-You need four GCSEs at grade 4 or above, to include either Maths or English.
+You need four GCSEs at grade 4/C or above, to include either Maths or English.

-GCSE Maths or English must be at a grade 3.
-If these have not already been achieved, you will have the option to re-sit as part of your study programme.
+Providing you meet all the other entry requirements, if you have achieved a grade 3 in either GCSE Maths or English, you will have the option to re-sit as part of your study programme.

 English and Maths: Dependent on GCSE grades achieved